LabNeuroCogDevel/CircleSacTasks/readme.md

 ## fMRI

-WM fMRI also has a short (1s) andha long (3s) delay, both occuring in full trials 16 times each (4 catch trials with each).
+WM fMRI also has a short (1s) and a long (3s) delay, both occuring in full trials 16 times each (4 catch trials with each).

 <!--